FatFiredProgrammer/MortgageInvestmentSimulator/README.md

 The data and the simulator itself are public knowledge.

-The simulator uses actual **historical market data** for the S&P 500 (price and dividend), 1 year US treasuries, and the average monthly mortgage interest rate.
+The simulator uses actual **historical market data** for the S&P 500 (price and dividend), 1 year US treasuries, monthly inflation, and the average monthly mortgage interest rate.
 The simulation runs starting each month from April 1972 until September 2013.
 Buying/selling is done purely as needed (spot) with no attempt to guess the market.
 A small amount of cash is maintained and the remainder of the money is either invested in